numberscope/frontscope/doc/making-a-visualizer.md

 There are two places to do pre-computation before the sketch begins looping through frames of the drawing.
 The first is `presketch()`, which runs asynchronously, meaning that the browser will not be blocked while this function completes.
-This is not a part of p5.js, but a part of Numberscope.
+This facility is not a part of p5.js, but a part of Numberscope.
 The `presketch()` function is called by the framework with one argument, representing the size of the canvas to be created as a ViewSize object with number fields `width` and `height`.

 If you implement `presketch()`, begin by calling `await super.presketch(size)`, which will initialize the sequence.
-After this call, you have access to the sequence, so you can do sequence-dependent validation and initialization here.
-You do have the opportunity to set up private state variables.
+After this call, you have access to the values of the sequence, so you can do sequence-dependent initialization here.
+It is OK to set up private state variables in this method.
 For example, this is a good place to populate an array with time-consuming precomputed values you will use repeatedly during the sketch.
 However, you still have no access to the p5 canvas or the `this.sketch` object.